Atlanta Elevator Injury Attorney

 Common elevator injuries occur from doors getting stuck open, doors opening to an empty elevator shaft, a sudden car drop, and doors closing on body parts.
 Elevator malfunctions can lead to pinches, scrapes, broken bones, spinal cord injuries, crush injuries, amputations, neck injuries, brain injuries, electrocution or wrongful death.
 One elevator accident can change your life, leading to temporary or permanent disability, lost time at work, and lost quality of life.
 If an elevator accident injured or killed a loved one, you have the right to pursue financial recovery.

 Elevator accidents in Atlanta can involve a variety of different personal injury laws and legal theories.
-Negligence, premises liability, defective products…all are possible legal remedies that may end in you receiving compensation for your medical bills, pain and suffering, and other damages.
+Negligence, premises liability, and defective products… all are possible legal remedies that may end in you receiving compensation for your medical bills, pain and suffering, and other damages.
 To discuss your potential actions and the future of your case with an Atlanta elevator injury attorney, contact The Dixon Firm, P.C. by calling our office at 404-733-1166 today.